incwell-technology/lms/README.md

 # Features
 - Basically this project is all about leave management system so some features are as follows
   - Users can login and users can be head of department(H.O.D) or employees
-  - Users can apply for leave and leave reqhead of departmenuest is sent to H.O.D for approval/rejection
+  - Users can apply for leave and leave request is sent to H.O.D for approval/rejection
   - Users can check their leave history
   - Users can check for holidays and birthday notification
   - Users can change their password
   - Admin/H.O.D can check leave request and approve/reject the request
   - Admin/H.O.D can register new employees
   - Admin/H.O.D can generate leave report
-  - Forget password feature also available
+  - Forget password feature is also available
 -----
 # Demo
 -----